georglauterbach/uncore/documentation/content/index.md

 If you're on Windows or macOS, you will need to install these tools yourself.

+## Goals

+_unCORE_ makes use of the [Rust] ecosystem, avoiding unnecessary complexity while being stable and fast.
+The main goals are

+1. Robustness - [Rust] provides a stable foundation with strong compile-time guarantees.
+2. Safety - The code in _unCORE_ especially focuses on being safe in the sense of not allowing exploitation.

+_unCORE_ has set itself some more goals, of course:

+1. Performance - [Rust] provides C++ / C performance.
+2. Correctness - _unCORE_ has high test standards, see [the documentation and testing advise](./development.md#code-documentation-testing).
+3. Simplicity - We want to make use of [Rust]'s high level of abstraction to write clean and concise code.

+## Vision

+_unCORE_ is not trying to invent the wheel anew.
+As of now, _unCORE_ is an educational project that does not run real software.
+We want to change this in the future. _unCORE_ shall make use of well-known and common concepts used in UNIX / GNU-Linux.

 ## Architecture

-**_unCORE_** aspires to be cleanly separated into **loosely coupled modules with high cohesion**.
+_unCORE_ aspires to be cleanly separated into **loosely coupled modules with high cohesion**.
 Loose coupling ensures that it is possible to change modules themselves or for one another without major code changes in other modules.
 High cohesion ensures that a single module does not integrate functionality that does fall under the area of responsibility of another modules.

 The architectural overview in a "lateral view" is depicted in the following illustration where `─` depicts the component separation and `┃` information and control flow: